dwalleck/darylwalleck.dev/content/post/dotnet-cli.md

 As .NET Core started to take off, I felt the tug to get back up to speed on all things C#.
-I had grown attached to VS Code over the years, so I challenged myself to keep using it rather than switching back to Visual Studio.
+I had grown attached to VS Code over the years, so I challenged myself to continue using it rather than switching back to Visual Studio.
 However, all of my previous experience with creating new .NET projects involved the "File -> New Project" menu in Visual Studio, so I decided to compromise.
 I used Visual Studio to create solutions, projects, and templated classes like API